BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 At the end of the Good player's first Move phase, the rest of the Good models move onto the board from the center of the western board edge.

-**PARTICIPANTS**

-**Good:** Éomer, Marshal of the Riddermark; Prince Imrahil of Dol Amroth with lance and armoured horse; Húrin the Tall, Warden of the Keys with horse; 6 Warriors of Rohan with shield; 12 Knights of Dol Amroth with lance and armoured horse.

-**Evil:** Gothmog, Lieutenant of Sauron; Gothmog's Enforcer; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear; 1 Mordor Troll.

 ![](../media/scenarios/gondor_at_war/the_grief_of_eomer.jpg)

 ---

 ## DEFEND THE GATE

+**PARTICIPANTS**

+**Good:** Forlong the Fat; Duinhir; Ingold, Warden of the Rammas Echor; Déorwine, Chief of the King's Knights; 12 Axemen of Lossarnach; 12 Blackroot Vale Archers; 12 Warriors of Minas Tirith: 4 with shield, 4 with spear & shield, 4 with bow; 12 Warriors of Rohan: 4 with shield, 4 with throwing spear & shield, 4 with bow.

+**Evil:** Goroth, Captain of the Morannon; Morannon Orc Captain with shield; War Mûmak of Harad with 12 Haradrim Warriors: 6 with bow, 6 with spear; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear.

 **LAYOUT**